• Skip to primary navigation

 large white bowl filled with cowboy caviar

-Cowboy caviar is a healthy recipe that is easy to make ahead for a party.
-Marinate this simple dip with a homemade vinegar dressing that is best served cold.
-Black eyed peas, black beans, shoepeg corn, and fresh raw veggies drizzled with lime juice are a winning summer combination for kids and adults alike.
+Cowboy caviar is a healthy recipe that is easy to make ahead.
+Marinate this simple dip in a homemade vinaigrette and serve it cold.
+Black eyed peas, black beans, shoepeg corn, and fresh raw veggies drizzled with lime juice are a winning summer combination!

 Print Pin FavoriteSaved!
 Rate